rudiments-dev/hardcore/architecture/type-management.md

 * version of change
 * problems mark (something goes wrong and should be fixed)

+### Categories
+Interfaces with different focus.
+Interface contains declaration of implementation, requires to provide implementation.
+Marker Interfaces seems bad practice in SOLID.

+But Categories all about Marker Interfaces.
+It's idea from FP: you can handle behavior linked to that Interface outside.
+That idea makes Interfaces more like math Categories - marks that Type within some group with same features.

+Use cases
+* Tx management
+* LogLevel (Safe/Unsafe, IO, etc.)
+* Auth
+* and so on

+You get it, all the features Pipeline and Drainage provides.

 ### Mapping
 Bounds at least 2 `Types` as conversion one to another.
 Requires every field of output `Type`
 * taken and possibly transformed from input `Type`
 * or has a default value, possibly with logic to calculate

+### Inheritance
+In Rudimental architecture, inheritance only one of the mapping between `Types` operators.

+### Operators
+Because in run-time application `Types` are not limited with static rules of compilation, `Type Management` can provide unique operations above `Types`
+* inheritance as factory to produce another `Type`
+* generation of `SerDe` in multiple formats, strict usage of `Field` constraints in various systems
+* `Versioning` - ability to instantiate multiple `Type Systems` with different changes
+* `Impact Analisys` - ability to mark `Types` and `Fields` affected with changes in different `Types` and `Fields` as `Unconsistent`.
+Until all `Impact Analisys` issues resolved - version stays `Unconsistent`
+* conflict-free multiple inheritance
+* manual CRUD (actually DML) operations after inheritance.
+Requires `Impact Analisys` for stability.
+* semantic refactorings as single command.
+Requires `Impact Analisys` and `Versioning` for filling that single Command.